yangfeng1128/AnimalGallery/README.md

 It can be deployed on Tomcat 8.0 server and MYSQL community server.

-Key techniques: Java EE, JSTL, JSP, Servlets, SQL, JDNI
+Key techniques: Java EE, JSTL, JSP, Servlets, SQL, JNDI

 Here is the SQL model file can be used to generate the database by forward engineering.